-Just like viewing a new property it is easy to become overexcited and fall in love with a place without checking the venue can cater to your requirements.
-The venue you pick will determine the number of guests you can invite, your decor, your vendors, your wedding date and have a big impact on your wedding budget, so it’s important to get it right!
+In terms of logistics, the wedding venue you pick will determine the number of guests you can invite, your décor options, your vendors, your wedding date and it will also have a big impact on your wedding budget, so it’s important to get it right!

 But before you get overwhelmed with the pressure, take a deep breath because your wedding fairy godparents (that's us, by the way!) are here to help.
 How to pick a wedding venue?
 We've got you covered.
-Whether you have a dream venue in mind or are at the start of your venue search, we have the tips and questions to ask your venue that are essential to know.
+Whether you have a dream venue in mind or are at the start of your wedding venue search, we have the tips and questions to ask your venue that are essential to nailing this process.

-It’s true for some brides that when you find the one, you’ll just know it.
-You’ll be able to picture yourself there on the day and the style of the building, both exterior and interior, will work with the theme of your wedding.
-But there are still some very important criteria that you must keep in mind when looking around venues.
+It’s true for some couples that when you find the one, you’ll just know it - you’ll be able to picture yourself there on the day saying your vows and celebrating with your friends and family.
+However, there are still some very important criteria that you must keep in mind when looking around wedding venues.

-Deciding whether you want a large capacity wedding venue or you’d prefer a smaller and more intimate wedding venue is the first step to narrowing down your choice of wedding venue.
+Deciding whether you want a large capacity wedding venue or you’d prefer a smaller wedding venue is the first step to narrowing down your choice of wedding venue.
 The size of the venue is incredibly important and will impact on budget and the enjoyment of your guests.
-Too small for your number of guests and the room will feel stuffy and overcrowded, but too big and guests will feel lost and the space will feel cold.
+Too small and the room will feel stuffy and overcrowded, but too big and guests will feel lost and the space will feel cold.

 Make a rough guest list so you can immediately get rid of options that are too small or big.
-Just remember it’s easy to underestimate how many people you want to invite and you could suddenly find you’ve got too many RSVPs for your space, something which is especially important when thinking about how to choose a wedding reception venue.
+With that in mind, it’s easy to underestimate how many people you want to invite and you could suddenly find you’ve got too many RSVPs for your space, something which is especially important when thinking about how to choose a wedding reception venue.
 Always choose a venue that allows for a few extra people.

 When a venue is empty it is hard to imagine how it will look when filled with tables.
 For this reason we would always advise viewing a venue when it is set up for a wedding.
-If this is not possible, ask to see photographs; most venues should have a photo book or slideshow that will illustrate what their spaces look like when set up for a wedding.
+If this isn't possible, ask to see photographs; most venues should have a photo book or slideshow that will illustrate what their spaces look like when set up for a wedding.

 Another tip is to ask for a seating plan of the room at capacity, this will give you a good idea of how much space there is and how comfortably your guests numbers will fit.